Skip to content

 Quick decision

-• Reviewing the technical detail of an ICT-related incident report → Delegated Regulation 2025/301 specifies the RTS content and time limits (Art 20(a) mandate); Implementing Regulation 2025/302 specifies the standard forms / templates / procedures (Art 20(b) mandate).
+• Reviewing the technical detail of an ICT-related incident report → Delegated Regulation 2025/301 specifies the content and time limits (RTS under Article 20, first paragraph, point (a)); Implementing Regulation 2025/302 specifies the standard forms / templates / procedures (ITS under point (b)).

 • Building the ICT risk management framework or the simplified framework → Delegated Regulation 2024/1774 is the RTS specifying both (Arts 15 + 16(3) mandates).